 When it is necessary to move a SPOC from a SPOC group to another SPOC group, do it in two steps.

-1. First, remove the SPOC from the SPOC group and make it a standalone SPOC.
+1. First, remove the SPOC from the SPOC group and make it a standalone SPOC (follow section "When Removing One SPOC from a SPOC Group").

-2. Then add the standalone SPOC to the new SPOC group.
+2. Then add the standalone SPOC to the new SPOC group (follow section "When Adding a Standalone SPOC to an Existing SPOC Group").

-Optionally, it can be done in one step, but then it is necessary to follow the How to safely restart a SPOC group with cache deletion section below for both SPOC groups.
+Optionally, all this can be done in one step, but it requires following How to safely restart a SPOC group with cache deletion section for both SPOC groups.

 When Changing the IP Address of Site Server